ivobeerens-nl/blog/content/blog/2013/01/windows-2008-r2-vms-fail-to-backup-with-vmware-data-protection-vdp/index.md

   - "VMware-data-protection"
   - "vSphere51"
 author: Ivo Beerens
+url: /2013/01/18/windows-2008-r2-vms-fail-to-backup-with-vmware-data-protection-vdp/
 ---

+When using VMware Data Protection (VDP) 5.1 and want to backup Windows 2008 R2 VM’s you should disable application-consistent quiescing.
+On the moment the VADP API doesn’t support Windows 2008 R2 application-consistent quiescing.
+So be sure that servers that uses a database such as SQL and Exchange are backuped with other third party backup software else the database will be not consistent when restoring!

 If you don’t disable application-consistent quiescing the backup of the Windows 2008 R2 will probably fail.
 I experienced this problem by customers who are using VDP and wanted to backup Windows 2008 R2 VMs.